This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The United States

+The Al Hosn app serves as the country’s vaccine passport by utilizing a color-coded system designed to reflect vaccination-related status and validity.
 Emiratis can now download their vaccine card on the Al Hosn app, which will act as UAE’s national COVID vaccine registry.
 The card displays complete details of an individual’s vaccination status after 28 days have elapsed after the second dose.
-Emiratis may need to carry their vaccine cards at all times and present them to be granted access to venues such as restaurants, cinema halls, gardens, shopping malls, etc.

 Singapore’s aviation regulatory, Civil Aviation Authority of Singapore (CAAS) and International Air Transport Association (IATA) has announced that the country will implement and accept the IATA Travel Pass to facilitate verification during pre-departure checks for international travel from May onwards.